AIMYII/Mega-Man-Acid-Tile-Investigator/README.md

 __Mega man Acid Tile Investigator will not be maintained by the owner.
 Contributions and forks are welcome to continue this project.
 It will be left as a public archive.
 Thank you for all your support!__

+The project has moved to these coding languages:

+Python version of the project: [Github respository](https://github.com/AIMYII/Mega-Man-Acid-Tile-Investigator-Python)

+C# version of the project: [Github respository](https://github.com/AIMYII/https://github.com/AIMYII/Mega-Man-Acid-Tile-Investigator-CSharp/tree/master)

 -----
 __This version is currently in "Low-Maintenance" mode.
 It is intended to be a high-performance port of the Python logic, and will not be maintained by the owner.
 Contributions are welcome!__